Young Children and Supporting Good Causes

-- The children at our Warriewood centre have been putting together collection boxes for the Australian Defence Force, supporting our troops for ANZAC Day.
+- Some of the children put together collection boxes for the Australian Defence Force, supporting our troops for ANZAC Day.

-- For World Autism Awareness Month the children at our Ropes Crossing centre have been wearing their favourite blue outfits or accessories to support a greater understanding and acceptance of ASD.
+- For World Autism Awareness Month some children wore their favourite blue outfits or accessories to support a greater understanding and acceptance of ASD.

 - On 21st March Cherry Bridge Station Castle Hill was awarded a certificate of recognition for their excellent contribution to the Parramatta Mission which provides meals, accommodation and mental health services across Greater Western Sydney.

-- The children in our Penrith centre had a great time celebrating Harmony Day and learning the importance of respect and love for one another and sharing knowledge about our wonderfully diverse cultures.
+- Some of the children had a great time celebrating Harmony Day and learning the importance of respect and love for one another and sharing knowledge about our wonderfully diverse cultures.

-- Our West Hoxton centre also learned about sign language and signed their favourite nursery rhymes for Hearing Impaired Awareness Week.
+- Some centres also learned about sign language and signed their favourite nursery rhymes for Hearing Impaired Awareness Week.

-- The children at Ropes Crossing enjoyed a super Crazy Hair Day to raise awareness and funds for those living with cystic fibrosis.
+- The children in some centres enjoyed a super Crazy Hair Day to raise awareness and funds for those living with cystic fibrosis.

-- Our Warriewood centre celebrated World Polar Bear Day by setting up a special Polar Bear Shop in the foyer.
+- Some centres celebrated World Polar Bear Day by setting up a special Polar Bear Shop in the foyer.
 The children created their own polar bear artwork to sell in the shop, knowing that the money raised will go towards sponsoring a polar bear.

-- The West Hoxton centre has been helping with the needs of their community by supporting The Movement, a registered not for profit charity.
+- Some of the children have been helping with the needs of their community by supporting The Movement, a registered not for profit charity.

-- The children at Five Dock learned more about how blind people are able to read and write by practising with Braille.
+- Some of the children learned more about how blind people are able to read and write by practising with Braille.

-- The children at Penrith wore their favourite blue outfits to support the campaign against bullying.
+- The children at some centres wore their favourite blue outfits to support the campaign against bullying.

 Even though it’s only April, there’s no way we could get all of this year’s events on the list.
 Our little learners, their families and our centre staff are continually supporting good causes and are proud pillars of the communities in which we are honoured to operate.